 Redecorating gives you the ability to transform your atmosphere, no matter where you're located.
-Case in point: You don't need to own a farm to enjoy the welcoming, charming décor of one.
-From weathered wood tables to the inviting spindle-back chairs, nothing says home sweet home better than a farmhouse dining room.
+Case in point: You don't need to own a farm to enjoy the welcoming, charming décor of a country home.
+From weathered wood tables to inviting spindle-back chairs, nothing says home sweet home better than a farmhouse dining room.

 Keep It Airy